-Completion of this project will increase the heating and cooling energy efficiency approximately 15 to 20 percent on the SSAT concourse level system.
-Calculations estimate electric savings of 163,300 kilowatt hours per year on motor power and natural gas savings of 20,600 therms per year for heat for a total energy savings of 26,168 therms per year and reduced greenhouse gas emissions of 110 metric tons/year.
+Completion of this project will increase the heating and cooling energy efficiency approximately 15 to 20 % on the SSAT concourse level system.
+Calculations estimate electric savings of 163,300 kwh/year on motor power and natural gas savings of 20,600 therms per year for heat for a total energy savings of 26,168 therms and reduced greenhouse gas emissions of 110 metric tons/year.
 This represents a savings of approximately 0.2% of the total airport energy consumption and 0.5% of the total airport greenhouse gas emissions.
-The new lighting will be more energy efficient, reducing energy consumption by over 50%.
-These efforts are in line with the Century Agenda Goals to be the greenest, and most energy efficient port in North America.
+The new lighting will be more energy efficient, replacing over 750 light fixtures, reducing energy consumption by over 50%.
+These efforts are in line with the Century Agenda goals to be the greenest, and most energy efficient port in North America.